HananyTolba/MakePrediction/README.md

  -->

-GPasDNN is a package for building Gaussian process models in Python, using TensorFlow (http://www.tensorflow.org).
+makeprediction is a package for building Gaussian process models in Python, using TensorFlow (http://www.tensorflow.org).
 It was originally created by [Hanany Tolba].

- * GPasDNN is an open source project.
+ * makeprediction is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (hananytolba@yahoo.com).*

 Gaussian process regression (GPR):
 =====================================